princekrroshan01/prudence/README.md

 # prudence
-A python library which helps in introspection of you internet access.
+An upcoming python library which helps in introspection of you internet access.